ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alerts-explained/system/system.md

 This relates to user management and permissions management.
 The `sudo` program allows users to act as root when performing actions that directly relate to the system.
 This allows the users to start and stop services, modify configuration files and access restricted parts of the file system.

 This program is also very locked-down to specific individuals.
-The program needs the authorization to allow a user to use it.
+The program needs the authorisation to allow a user to use it.
 This is meant as an administration tool, to allow the root account login to be disabled.

 *How can I fix this?*